Red Cross opens reception center for residents affected by Lawrence gas leak

 Firefighters found gas traveling through the sewers after a line that was replaced following the 2018 Merrimack Valley started leaking.

+The leak was labeled an “isolated incident,” officials said.
+Crews are working to make necessary repairs and there is no threat to the public.

-It’s not clear when residents will be allowed back into their homes.
+Most of the displaced residents will be allowed back into their homes at 3 p.m.